 The tools for databases deal with this internal record fragmentation by rearranging the internal records on the fly when possible, and at times requiring a whole new copy of the database to be created and each record copied to the new file.
 Unless this copy is done to a freshly formatted partition or a partition with a single chunk of free space large enough to contain the entire database the chances are very good that this new copy will become physically fragmented.
 You may actually have worsened your performance due to additional disk head seeks.

-1. On the system that has control of the clustered disks, install DymaxIO and schedule it.
+1. On the system that has control of the clustered disks, install DymaxIO.

-2. Fail the clustered disks over to the other system, install DymaxIO and schedule it.
+2. Fail the clustered disks over to the other system, install DymaxIO.

 DymaxIO is fully compatible with SAN and NAS systems, be they connected via a Fibre channel, iSCSI, or other means.
 If a volume is considered to be “local” to the system (as in a SAN) DymaxIO can defragment it.